CKalitin/ckalitin.github.io/_posts/2026-04-07-terraform-solar-costs.md

 We obviously don't need new inverters so we can delete that 13.9% of the cost.
 We include the price of land in the capex, so we can remove land lease costs.
 Cleaning costs are assumed to decline in cost 50% by magic (the same magic that gives us 20% lower module costs YoY).
 We aren't connected to the grid so presumably inspection costs are lower (I don't have a great model here, but being off on the cost decline of inspection costs doesn't make a big difference).
 Asset Management is again factored in at a higher level (modelling the Terraform itself, not its solar array).
 Insurance is assumed to decline 50% as well, Terraform could self-insure so costs may end up even lower.

-We get a net result (including 10% inflation since the paper was published) was 5.53 $/kW/year in 2026 USD.
+We get a net result (including 10% inflation since the paper was published) of 5.53 $/kW/year in 2026 USD.

 ### **Levelized Cost Of Energy (LCOE)**